Differentially Private Link Prediction With Protected Connections: Introduction

 \section{Introduction}

-Link prediction (LP) \citep{LibenNowellK2007LinkPred, LuZ2011LinkPred, Lu+2015LinkPred} is the task of predicting future relations (edges) that can emerge between nodes in a social network, given historical views of it.
-Predicting new collaborators for researchers, new Twitter followers, new Facebook friends and new LinkedIn connections, are examples of LP tasks.
-Link predictions are usually presented to each node $u$ as a ranking of the most promising non-neighbors $v$ of~$u$ at the time of prediction.
+Link prediction (LP) \citep{LibenNowellK2007LinkPred,LuZ2011LinkPred} is the task of predicting future edges that are likely to emerge between nodes in a social network, given historical views of it.
+Predicting new research collaborators, new Facebook friends and new LinkedIn connections are examples of LP tasks.
+LP algorithms usually presents to each node $u$ a ranking of the most promising non-neighbors $v$ of~$u$ at the time of prediction.

-With increasing concerns about privacy~\cite{p1,p2,p3}, social media platforms are enabling users to mark some of their data (usually demographic attributes) as private to other users and the Internet at large.
-However, homophily and other network effects may leak attributes.
-Someone having skydiver or smoker friends may end up paying large insurance premiums, even if they do not subject themselves to those risks.
-A potential remedy is for users to mark some part of their ego network as private as well.
-However, the social media hosting platform itself continues to enjoy full access to the network and all attributes, and exploits them for LP.
-As we shall see, many popular LP algorithms leak neighbor information, because they take advantage of rampant \emph{triad completion}: when node $u$ links to $v$, very often there exists a node $w$ such that edges $(u,w)$ and $(w,v)$ already exist.
-Therefore, recommending $v$ to $u$ may breach the privacy of $v$ and~$w$.
+Owing to the growing concerns about privacy~\cite{p1,MachKDS2011AccuratePrivate,waniek2019hide}, social media users often prefer to mark their sensitive contacts, \eg, dating partners, prospective employers, doctors, etc. as `protected' from other users and the Internet at large.
+However, the social media hosting platform itself continues to enjoy full access to the network, and may exploit them for link prediction.
+In fact, many popular LP algorithms often leak neighbor information~\cite{waniek2019hide}, at least in a probabilistic sense, because they take advantage of rampant \emph{triad completion}: when node $u$ links to $v$, very often there exists a node $w$ such that edges $(u,w)$ and $(w,v)$ already exist.
+Therefore,\todo{SC:Check} recommending $v$ to $u$ allows $u$ to learn about the edge $(w,v)$, which may result in breach of privacy of $v$ and~$w$.
+Motivated by these observations, a recent line of work~\cite{MachKDS2011AccuratePrivate,xu2018dpne} proposes privacy preserving LP methods.
+While they introduce sufficient noise to ensure a specified level of privacy, they do not directly optimize for the LP ranking utility.
+Consequently, they show poor predictive performance.

-In this paper, we develop \our, a simple-to-implement wrapper around most popular LP algorithms and show that it can protect privacy in the more general sense motivated above.
-For our analysis we use differential privacy (DP) \citep{DworkR2014AlgoDP}, the standard yardstick for protecting private information.
-We perturb the scores from an LP module using a (non-Laplacian) distribution and sample top predictions using by sampling a distribution parameterized by the perturbed scores.
-Similar paradigms have been used \citep{MachKDS2011AccuratePrivate}, but with utility functions that would choose a single node (rather than a ranking), had privacy concerns been absent.

-There is usually a trade-off between prediction quality and privacy.
-If the utility without privacy concerns is a deterministic function of the current graph, the \emph{relative} loss of utility for a given level of privacy can be analyzed \citep{MachKDS2011AccuratePrivate} for per-node definitions of utility.
-We analyze prediction quality under two additional challenges.
-First, we consider top-$K$ ranking quality.
-Second, we model utility that is not directly observable, but latent in the generative process that creates the graph.